xyzqm/blog/src/content/blog/hessians.md

 tags:
   - math
   - "#calc"
-description: What does the Hessian really mean?
+description: What does the Hessian matrix really mean?
 ---

 Recently, I was taught the second derivative test for multivariable functions